CNN crew released from police custody after they were arrested live on air in Minneapolis

 CNN disputed the state police characterization in a statement on Twitter.

-CNN's Josh Campell, who also was in the area but not standing with the on-air crew, said he, too, was approached by police, but was allowed to remain.
+CNN's Josh Campbell, who also was in the area but not standing with the on-air crew, said he, too, was approached by police, but was allowed to remain.

 "I identified myself ... they said, 'OK, you're permitted to be in the area,'" recounted Campbell, who is white.
 "I was treated much differently than (Jimenez) was."